bjucps209/spring2021-team4/README.md

 # spring2021-team4

 ## Instructions
 Begin the game by clicking NEW GAME.
 To play all you will need are the four directional arrow buttons on your keyboard.
 The Goal is to survive.
+Pick up powerups to help you, and make sure to use obstacles to your advantage.
+Once a level is completed, follow the arrow to continue through the game.

 ## Work Completed
 | Feature | Type | Assignee(s) | Status |